 Here are some of the techniques that many businesses use to manage inventory:

-- Fine-tune your forecasting.
-Accurate forecasting is vital to effective inventory management.
-Your projected sales calculations should be based on factors such as: historical sales figures (if you sell with Square, look to your online Dashboard for this info), market trends, predicted growth and the economy, promotions, marketing efforts, etc.
+Fine-tune your forecasting: Accurate forecasting is vital to effective inventory management.
+Your projected sales calculations should be based on historical sales figures (if you sell with Square, look to your online Dashboard for this info), market trends, predicted growth and the economy, promotions, marketing efforts, etc

-- Audit your stock.
-Even with good inventory management software, periodically you still need to count your inventory to make sure what you have in stock matches what you think you have.
-Businesses use different techniques, including an annual, year-end physical inventory that counts every single item, and ongoing spot-checking, which can be most useful for products that are moving fast or have stocking issues.
+Audit your stock: Even with good inventory management software, periodically, you need to count your inventory to ensure your stock matches what you think you have.
+Businesses use different techniques, including an annual, year-end physical inventory that counts every single item and ongoing spot-checking, which can be most useful for products that are moving fast or have stocking issues.

-- Track your stock levels at all times.
-Have a solid system in place for tracking your stock levels, prioritising the most expensive products.
-Good inventory management software saves you time and money by doing much of the heavy lifting for you.
+Track your stock levels at all times.
+Have a solid system for tracking your stock levels and prioritising the most expensive products.
+Good inventory management software saves you time and money by doing much of the heavy lifting.

 ABC Inventory Analysis Example